This warm and cozy Honeynut squash soup topped with crispy sage leaves is exactly what the doctor ordered for cooler weather and darker evenings.

 See the recipe card at the bottom of this post for full quantities.

-How to cook Honeynut Squash soup
+How to cook butternut squash soup

 - Peel and core the squash and apples.
 Cut them into small chunks.